marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Developments in Sports Analytics

-    Over the last 5-10 years, NLP has seen significant progress in the field of sports analytics.
-One major trend is the use of machine learning to identify patterns and insights that would be impossible for humans to detect.
-An example of this would be missed calls by referees.
-Another trend is the development of more sophisticated NLP tools that can understand the nuances of human language, including language and context-specific terminology.
-Up to the minute journalism and reporting, down to even the last play or bat swing, draft class evaluation, training and development techniques.
-Analyzing batting averages and determining what pitches cause a batter to strike out.
-These studies and collections of data are all executed through the use of NLP.
+    In recent years, NLP has made significant advancements in the field of sports analytics.
+These developments have revolutionized how data is analyzed and interpreted in the context of various sports.
+NLP, in conjunction with machine learning techniques, has played a crucial role in uncovering patterns and insights that were previously undetectable by humans alone.

+    One major trend in sports analytics is the application of machine learning algorithms to identify missed calls by referees, providing objective analysis and evaluation.
+By analyzing vast amounts of game footage and related data, NLP-powered systems can detect and highlight instances where referees may have overlooked fouls or made incorrect decisions.

+    Advancements in NLP technology have led to the development of sophisticated tools capable of understanding the intricacies of human language.
+These tools can process language-specific terminology, context, and nuances, enabling real-time journalism and reporting, evaluating draft classes, devising effective training and development techniques, analyzing batting averages, and determining the impact of specific pitches on a batter's performance.
+These applications exemplify how NLP facilitates data-driven decision-making in the realm of sports.

+    By leveraging NLP techniques, sports analytics professionals can gain valuable insights, improve performance, and make data-backed decisions in various aspects of the sports industry.
     <br><br>

 - ### Other Major Companies in the Sports Analytics Domain